 Things to Do in Puerto Viejo, Costa Rica

-Although Puerto Viejo is not big, there are a lot of fun things to do.
-Within a 30 kilometer (18 mile) radius, you have a national park, a wildlife refuge, several beautiful beaches, waterfalls, a river and two animal rescue centers.
+Within a 30 kilometer (18 mile) radius, there is a national park, a wildlife refuge, several beautiful beaches, waterfalls, a river and two animal rescue centers.

 Jaguar Rescue Center: Learn about how they rescue, rehabilitate and reintroduce animals such as sloths, monkeys and owls back into the wild.
-You can also visit the Ara Project where they help the Great Green Macaws.
+You can also visit the Macaw Recovery Project.
+A great combo tour is Jaguar Rescue Center and Punta Uva Forest Walk for lots of sloths.

-White water rafting Rio Pacuare: When it comes to adventure in Puerto Viejo, it falls short compared to other destinations in Costa Rica.
-But you can go white water rafting on the Rio Pacuare, one of the top 5 five rivers in the world for white water rafting!
+White water rafting Rio Pacuare: Go white water rafting on the Rio Pacuare, one of the top 5 five rivers in the world!
+Get our Pacuare white water rafting discount here!

 Not sure if you want to visit Puerto Viejo?
 Check out our post “Differences between the Caribbean and Pacific coast of Costa Rica.”